-This year, Luigi and Cappy come out and I was so happy to receive the positive feedback and the numberous questions regarding to how Cappy was made, so this blog is for you guys.
+This year, Luigi and Cappy come out and I was so happy to receive the positive feedback and the numerous questions regarding how Cappy was made, so this blog is for you guys.

 Making of Cappy

 There are many ways to get Cappy.
 You can either buy it or make it.
 Since it’s considered cheap to buy things, shipping them to the VI is not.
-Ezone and Aeropost is too expensive for me so I make my props.
+Ezone and Aeropost are too expensive for me to get the foam that I would like to get so I make my props another way.

 Here’s a list of items you will need.

 -Foam ( black, white and whatever color you would want his eye color to be.
 I chose green because I was cosplaying Luigi).

 - Black paint spray (not recommended if you’re already using black foam)

 Firstly, it’s highly recommended to use EVA foam due to its thickness however, I don’t have access to EVA foam so, I’ve decided to glue multiple craft foam sheets together to get my decided thickness.
 For this project, I used four sheets.
 The sheets were glued using gorilla glue.

 A little bit of gorilla glue goes a long way.
 It starts to spread quickly and bubbles will appear.
 Spread a thin layer of glue on the foam to avoid an uneven spread.

 Use a heavy book to press down the sheets and leave it to dry overnight for best results.